Roads are one of Council’s biggest priorities, year in, year out.

 Completion and acceptance of your incident report form does not represent an admission of liability or a waiver of rights on the part of Council.
 We will investigate the circumstances surrounding the incident to establish whether or not we have any legal liability.
 Your claim will be subject to investigation and assessed on its merits.

 The process of investigation and determination can take up to six weeks.
 Sometimes there are delays in obtaining information which is beyond our control, such as information required from third parties, contractors or witnesses.
-We endeavour to respond to claims as quickly as possible, however, claims brought in negligence are often complicated and we ask for your patience and co-operation during this time.
+We endeavour to respond to claims as quickly as possible, however, claims brought in negligence are often complicated, and we ask for your patience and cooperation during this time.

 Please use this Incident Report Form to lodge a claim.